Vasco Rossi: Musical career

-Encouraged by his friend Gaetano Curreri (now leading member of Italian rock band Stadio), Rossi released his first EP on 13 June 1977, which included the songs "Jenny è pazza" (Jenny is crazy) and "Silvia", and a full-length album in 1978, Ma cosa vuoi che sia una canzone ("What do you think a song is").
-In 1979, he released a second album, Non siamo mica gli americani ("We're not at all the Americans"), which included, "Albachiara" ("Cleardawn"), one of his biggest hits, a ballad considered emblematic of Rossi's poetic style.
-His most controversial album, Colpa d'Alfredo ("Alfredo's fault") followed in 1980; its title-track was censored from the radio and let loose bitter criticism because it contained some lyrics referring to women considered too explicit at that time.
+Encouraged by his friend Gaetano Curreri (now leading member of Italian rock band Stadio), Rossi released his first EP on 13 June 1977, which included the songs "Jenny è pazza" (Jenny is crazy) and "Silvia", and a full-length album in 1978, Ma cosa vuoi che sia una canzone ("What do you expect from a song").
+In 1979, he released a second album, Non siamo mica gli americani ("We're certainly not Americans"), considered emblematic of Rossi's poetic style.
+His most controversial album, Colpa d'Alfredo ("Alfredo's fault") followed in 1980; its title track was censored from the radio and let loose bitter criticism because it contained some lyrics referring to women considered too explicit at that time.
 The controversy actually increased Rossi's popularity, and he quickly saw himself famous on a national level, particularly after performing live on Domenica In, a popular Italian television program.
 The performance did not particularly please journalist Nantas Salvalaggio, who published a scathing article against Rossi calling him a drug addict.
 Rossi argued that Salvalaggio evidently did not understand his music and remarked how easy it is to criticize a still unknown artist who cannot defend himself.

-In 1981, the album Siamo solo noi ("It's only us") was released.
+In 1981 the album Siamo solo noi ("It's only us") was released.
 The title track, another signature song of his, would become commonly recognized as a generational hymn.

-In 1982, Rossi took part for the first time in the Sanremo Music Festival, performing the song "Vado al massimo" ("I'm taking it to the max").
+In 1982 Rossi took part for the first time in the Sanremo Music Festival, performing the song "Vado al massimo" ("I'm taking it to the max").
 Here, he once again found himself under harsh criticism, and came in last place in the festival.
 In April of the same year the album Vado al Massimo was released.
 The following year, he reappeared at the Sanremo Music Festival, this time performing "Vita spericolata" (Daredevil Life), probably his most popular song, and finishing in second-to-last place due to his apparent state of intoxication.
 The following album, Bollicine ("Little Bubbles"), published in 1983, was his sixth in seven years, and was the album that consecrated him definitively as an idol of the new generation and an icon of Italian rock.
 The title track, whose lyrics are about Coke (but also demonstrate a clear assonance with cocaine), won the Festivalbar '83, and his tour that year was an enormous success.

 To celebrate this positive period in his career, Rossi released his first live recording in 1984, Va bene, va bene così ("It's alright, it's alright this way").
 In April, however, he was arrested on charges of drug possession.
 He was immediately granted provisional release from jail, but subsequently sentenced to 2 years and eight months of probation.
 Shortly thereafter he released his next album, Cosa succede in città ("What's going on in the city"), which became one of his weakest critically and did not reach past sales.